philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/NCFMechanism/README.md

 Here is a rough estimate of the upper bound to simulation speed.
 Note that it is a liberal estimate, the only number that can be proven with certainty.
 The real-world performance will likely be at least 2-3x slower.
 However, the real-world performance of the old MM4 implementation was also 2-3x slower than OpenMM water box.
 The gap may exist because of MM4 torsions and cross-terms.
 These forces are omitted from the new MM4 (technically included in the codebase, but rarely used).

+> Note: The label "MolecularRenderer" in this graph has no relation to the ray tracer.
+I use OpenMM for all simulation.
+This graph was originally part of a research project to design a simulator from scratch, and establish proofs about maximum simulation speed.
+I didn't know what to name it.
+So I called it the same name as the repository for presenting the animations.
+Hence, the beginning of the project name "Molecular Renderer". https://github.com/philipturner/noble-gas-md-simulation

 ![Molecular Simulation Speed](./MolecularSimulationSpeed.png)

 Technical details of the liberal upper bound: